nim-lang/Nim/doc/contributing.md

    (e.g.: partially fixed) and won't close the issue when committed.

 6. PR body (not just PR title) should contain references to fixed/referenced GitHub issues, e.g.: ``fix #123`` or ``refs #123``.
-This is so that you get proper cross-referencing from linked issue to the PR (GitHub won't make those links with just
-   PR title, and commit messages aren't always sufficient to ensure that, e.g. can't be changed after a PR is merged).
+This is so that you get proper cross-referencing from linked issue to the PR (GitHub won't make those links with just a PR title, and commit messages aren't always sufficient to ensure that, e.g. can't be changed after a PR is merged).

 7. Commits should be always be rebased against devel (so a fast-forward merge can happen)